EN

 Property maintenance costs on the Costa del Sol

-Are you planning to buy a house or apartment in Spain and wondering what the costs of owning a property on the Costa del Sol are?
-We’ve put together a list of the most important fees associated with owning property in Spain to help you better plan your budget and avoid unexpected costs – whether you’re looking at apartments or villas.
+Are you planning to buy a house or flat in Spain and wondering what the running costs of a property on the Costa del Sol are?
+We have put together a list of the most important costs associated with owning a property in Spain, which will help you plan your budget more effectively and avoid unexpected expenses – whether you’re looking at flats or villas.

 What will you read about in this note?

-• What are the maintenance costs for an apartment on the Costa del Sol?
+• What are the running costs of an apartment on the Costa del Sol?

 • What are the maintenance costs for a villa on the Costa del Sol?

-• Support for Property Maintenance on the Costa del Sol
+• Support with property maintenance on the Costa del Sol

-What are the maintenance costs for an apartment on the Costa del Sol?
+What are the running costs of an apartment on the Costa del Sol?

-Maintenance fee (community fee) covers the costs of maintaining common areas, such as stairwells, garages, gardens, and the pool.
-It includes, among other things, routine maintenance work and often a contribution to a renovation fund.
+Maintenance fees (community fees) cover the costs of maintaining communal areas, such as stairwells, garages, gardens and swimming pools.
+These include, amongst other things, routine maintenance work and often a contribution to a renovation fund.

 Property tax (Impuesto sobre Bienes Inmuebles – IBI)

-Property tax (Impuesto sobre Bienes Inmuebles – IBI) is a mandatory annual fee that constitutes a cost of owning an apartment in Spain.
+Property tax (Impuesto sobre Bienes Inmuebles – IBI) is a mandatory annual charge that forms part of the cost of owning a flat in Spain.
 It is based on the property’s cadastral value.
-It is the equivalent of the Polish property tax and contributes to the municipal budget.
-Rates are set individually by each municipality.
+It is the equivalent of the Polish property tax and contributes to the local council’s budget.
+Rates are set individually by each local council.

-The amount of IBI is calculated based on the property’s cadastral value (which is lower than the market value) and the rate set by the municipality, which averages between 0.4% and 1.3%.
+The amount of IBI is calculated based on the property’s cadastral value (which is lower than the market value) and the rate set by the relevant local council, which averages between 0.4% and 1.3%.

-Before purchasing, it is worth checking the IBI amount for a specific property to accurately estimate future maintenance costs.
+Before purchasing, it is worth checking the IBI rate for the specific property to accurately estimate future maintenance costs.

 Electricity

-Electricity is a monthly bill based on actual electricity consumption.
+Electricity is a monthly charge based on actual electricity consumption.
 The most popular energy suppliers in Spain include Endesa and Iberdrola.

 Water